lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>Hudson (1990) wrote a wonderful review of coalescent theory and made available an <b>algorithm</b> to simulate data under different population models.</li>
 </ul>

 The rest of this post will briefly introduce the coalescent theory, including the basic model, and important extensions.
 For details such as theorems and their proofs, please refer to the resources provided at the end of this page.
+Before we start, it is very important to keep in mind that

 <blockquote>All models are wrong.
 We make tentative assumptions about the real world which we know are false but which we believe may be useful.(Box 1976)</blockquote>